 Most of the produce for this lovely Speyside restarant is sourced from their Walled Garden, local meats and Scottish cheeseboard.
 Along with many other products - including their own gin, they sell their own preserves in the farm shop.
 Open for breakfasts, lunches and bookable afternoon teas.
 Photo credit: Gordon Castle

-Cawdor is a miniature picturesque village a stone throw from Nairn and in it you will find this very special place.
 The Cawdor Tavern is the heart and soul of this highland village.
 Friendly staff, open fires, local produce and a great bustling atmosphere.
-The menus are brimming with artisan produce and the dishes we selected were top notch - here is my excellent smoked haddock pate starter.
+Menus brimming with artisan produce.
 No accommodation here but good B&Bs nearby and a lovely part of Scotland to visit.
 Very popular with locals and tourists.

 40 North is a combination of dining and takeaway.
 "Fine Foods from the Croft Kitchen" This started out as a food-to-go with everything home made and eggs from the croft.
 Now they have added a lovely restaurant named The Verandah, with 20 covers and enticing menus, open for both lunch and dinner.
 In addition to local seafood and game, their specialty is homemade pizzas - I can highly recommend.
 The restaurant is delightful, with views over their gardens and boyond, and their attention to detail fantastic.